Effective description of generalized disformal theories: Conclusions

 \section{Conclusions}

 The higher-derivative generalization of invertible disformal transformations constructed in Ref.~\cite{Takahashi:2021ttd} offers a possibility to generate more general ghost-free scalar-tensor theories than ever.
 Starting with the Horndeski class, one obtains the GDH class~\cite{Takahashi:2022mew}, which form the most general class of ghost-free scalar-tensor theories to this date.
 Moreover, one could go further by starting with the U-DHOST class at the price of introducing a shadowy mode, and we call this class the GDU class.
 In the present paper, we have extended the EFT of cosmological perturbations to accommodate GDH theories as well as GDU theories.
 In doing so, we have restricted ourselves to the transformation of the form~\eqref{GDT_consistent}, which allows for consistent matter coupling without Ostrogradsky ghosts~\cite{Takahashi:2022mew,Naruko:2022vuh,Takahashi:2022ctx}.
 The extended EFT involves three new parameters~$\gamma_1$, $\gamma_2$, and $\gamma_3$, on top of those that already exist in the EFT for DHOST theories [see Eq.~\eqref{EFT_GDT}].
 The new parameters multiply higher spatial derivatives of the perturbation of the lapse function, which originate from the new disformal factor~$f_2$ introduced in the generalized disformal transformation~\eqref{GDT_consistent}.
 Based on our extended EFT, we have studied scalar and tensor cosmological perturbations.
 We have obtained the condition under which GWs propagate at the speed of light, to be consistent with the nearly simultaneous detection of the GW event~GW170817 and the gamma-ray burst~170817A emitted from a binary neutron star merger.
-Also, we have derived the quadratic action for the scalar perturbations to see that the dispersion relation has a term of fourth order in the wavenumber in general.
-This term is controlled by the parameter~$\alpha_{\rm L}$, which can be nonvanishing in U-DHOST and GDU theories.
-In the case of GDH theories where $\alpha_{\rm L}=0$, the dispersion relation has the ordinary quadratic form.
-Although we have not incorporated the effect of matter fields in the perturbation analysis, it is straightforward to take them into account (see Appendix~\ref{AppB}).
+Also, we have derived the quadratic action for the scalar perturbations to see that the dispersion relation in general involves terms with higher-order spatial derivatives, which would be related to the existence of a shadowy mode.
+In the vacuum case, this effect is controlled by the parameter~$\alpha_{\rm L}$, which can be nonvanishing in U-DHOST and GDU theories.
+In the case of GDH theories where $\alpha_{\rm L}=0$, the vacuum dispersion relation has the ordinary quadratic form.
+On the other hand, if a matter field is present, higher-order spatial derivatives show up even in GDH theories.
+If we restrict ourselves to DH theories, the action involves only up to second-order derivatives, which is consistent with the result of Ref.~\cite{Langlois:2017mxy}.